EricaMKim/EricaMKim/README.md

 ## Hello!
 I'm Erica👋

 Thank you for looking at my page!
-I'm currently studying Electrical Engineering at Tufts University
+I am a Tufts University student currently pursuing a B.S. in Electrical Engineering.

+## :mailbox: Socials - Lets Connect

 <!--
 **EricaMKim/EricaMKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.